Skip to main content

 Freshmen may satisfy this requirement before entering NC State in one of the following ways:

-• Score of 510 or above on the College Board Foreign Language Achievement Test (SAT Subject Test)
+• Score of 510 or above on the College Board World Language Achievement Test (SAT Subject Test)

 • Advanced placement score of 3 or above (College Entrance Examination Board AP Test)